swiftlang/swift-toolchain-sqlite/README.md

 This is intended as a common infrastructure package for components of the Swift toolchain which depend on SQLite.
 It is not intended as a general-purpose SQLite package, nor does it aim to provide Swift wrapper APIs.

-This package has been tested on macOS, iOS, tvOS, watchOS, visionOS, Mac Catalyst, Linux, Windows, and WebAssembly.
+This build of this package has been validated for macOS, iOS, tvOS, watchOS, visionOS, Mac Catalyst, Linux, Android, Windows, WebAssembly, and FreeBSD.
+On most platforms, the Swift toolchain uses a copy of SQLite provided by the platform SDK or package manager instead of this package.

 Contributing to /swift-toolchain-sqlite